Meet the teachers!

 There are over a dozen teachers with a wealth of knowledge at the center.
 More profiles will be added as we get closer to the school year.

-My name is Marcy Kaufman.
-I have been Sunday School Teacher for 7 years.
+I have been Sunday School Teacher for seven years.
 I started teaching second grade.
-For the past 6 years I have been teaching Torah Time.
+For the past six years, I have been teaching Torah Time.
 This year I will be teaching both Kindergarten and Torah Time.
 During the week, I am an Early Intervention teacher at Pittsburgh Public Schools.
-When I am not teaching children, I spend time with my husband and two sons, 13 and 10.
-We love watching baseball, skiing, biking and having family fun.
+When I am not teaching children, I spend time with my husband and two sons, ages 13 and 10.
+We love watching baseball, skiing, biking, and having family fun.

 Shalom!
 My name is Alex Malanych and I teach in Temple Sinai’s Sunday school and Hebrew programs.
 Additionally, I am the youth advisor for our teen group, PARTY!
 As a doctoral student at the University of Pittsburgh, I study Jewish diversity and ritual.
 Over the past ten years, working in both Jewish classrooms and camps, I have become passionate about fostering Jewish spaces for youth.
 I am passionate about Hebrew, modern Jewish history and culture, and helping students’ develop personal connections to their Jewish identity.
 I am excited to be part of our school’s mission to make Judaism a full mind-body experience and our commitment to transmitting Judaism l’dor vador—from generation to generation.